Mercedes-Benz has become the most successful marque ever in the DTM—having secured ten drivers’ titles, 13 team and six manufacturers’ titles.

-AMG started in the series with a 190 E 2.3-16 – and was successful right from the start: Our team recorded several wins in its debut season, on the Berlin Avus for example.
-This first respectable success led to a motorsport cooperation agreement with Mercedes-Benz in 1988.
-The first car was the 190 E 2.5-16 EVO, which won numerous races.
-At the end of a thrilling season, followed at the racetracks and on television by a total of 153 million spectators, Klaus Ludwig was the first DTM champion in an AMG Mercedes in 1992.
+In its debut season, the team recorded several wins, for example at the Avus in Berlin.
+This first respectable success with the 190 E 2.3-16 led to a motorsport cooperation agreement with Mercedes-Benz in 1988.
+The first car that emerged from this cooperation was the 190 E 2.5-16 EVO, which won numerous races.
+At the end of a thrilling season, followed at the racetracks and on television by a total of 153 million spectators, Klaus Ludwig was crowned as the first DTM champion with an AMG Mercedes in 1992.

-1995 was Bernd Schneider’s first successful year: Now an AMG brand ambassador, he was overall DTM/ITC winner in a C-Class (series W202) in 1995, and won five DTM titles and 43 races in the following years – a record which is unlikely to be broken.
-But an exciting race series like the DTM never stands still: We continued to compete with the C-Class successor series and with the CLK, winning many races and titles.
-And the motorsport version of the C-Class Coupe has been competing successfully since 2012.
+1995 was Bernd Schneider’s first successful year: now a Mercedes-AMG brand ambassador, he was overall DTM/ITC winner with a C-Class (W202 series) in 1995, and brought his total to five DTM titles and 43 race wins in the following years – a record which is unlikely to be broken for a long time to come.
+But an exciting race series like the DTM never stands still: Mercedes-AMG continued to compete with the C-Class successor series and with the CLK, winning numerous races and titles.

 Take your place in the AMG Private Lounge, an online community for drivers who revel in the performance, efficiency, precision, craftsmanship, luxury, and safety that is AMG.
 Here, you’ll access unique AMG insider news, connect with other AMG owners, and explore exclusive in-depth information.
 Experience the AMG Private Lounge today!